datapractice/machinelearners/ch7_subjects/ch_learning_subjects.md

 ## Introduction

-> If a proposition, a sentence, a group of signs can be called 'statement' , it is not therefore because, one day, someone happened to speak them or put them into some concrete form of writing; it is because the position of the subject can be assigned [@Foucault_1972,  95]
+> If a proposition, a sentence, a group of signs can be called 'statement' , it is not therefore because, one day, someone happened to speak them or put them into some concrete form of writing; it is because the position of the subject can be assigned [@Foucault_1972,  95] \index{statement!position of subject}

 > 'generalization error is what we care about' [@Ng_2008f]